 - Tel: + 604 881 1797

 The site where the battle against the invading Japanese army was lost, Bukit Batu Maung – located on the southern coast of Penang – is the locale of one of Malaysia’s best known British-built fortresses.
-Erected in the 1930s, the stronghold is now known as the Penang War Museum; situated on the road to Teluk Kumbar, it is a preserved citadel that was constructed as part of a plan to protect the island from foreign invasion.
-Read More...
+Erected in the 1930s, the stronghold is now known as the Penang War Museum; situated on the road to Teluk Kumbar, Read More...

 - Opening Hours: 09:00 – 19:00